-16. MEMBERS' LIABILITY
+15. MEMBERS' LIABILITY

-Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he/she is a member, or within one year after he/she ceases to be a member, such amount as may be required, not exceeding £10 for the debts and liabilities contracted before he/she ceases to be a member.
+Each member of the Charitable Company undertakes to contribute to the assets of the Charitable Company in the event of it being wound up while they are a member, or within one year after they cease to be a member, such amount as may be required, not exceeding £10, for the debts and liabilities contracted before they ceased to be a member.

-17. ANALYSIS OF NET ASSETS BETWEEN FUNDS
+16. ANALYSIS OF NET ASSETS BETWEEN FUNDS